SusCom-Lab/DSAA6000T/README.md

 | --- | --- | --- |
 | 1 | Profiling the components of a Llama 8B model | [Week 1 guide](week1/README.md) · [Jupyter notebook](week1/llama8b_component_profiling.ipynb) |

-## Sharing guidelines
+## How to use this repository

-- Put each week's materials in its corresponding `weekN/` directory.
+- Open the guide in the corresponding `weekN/` directory for each week's setup and instructions.
-- Keep notebooks runnable from a clean environment.
+- Run the notebooks and examples in your own environment, using private configuration files such as `.env` when instructed.
-- Do not commit model weights, generated traces, profiling results, credentials, or personal filesystem paths.
+- Keep model weights, generated traces, profiling results, credentials, and personal filesystem paths on your local system.
-- Document any additional dependency required by an exercise.
+- Student contributions or sharing through this repository are not expected.